 About complaints and charges for inspection stations and certified inspectors

-What to do if a complaint is filed against you or your business
+Complaint filed against you or your business

 The New York State Department of Motor Vehicles (DMV) regulates all repair shops, inspection stations, dealers, vehicle dismantlers and other related businesses in New York.
 To legally operate as such a business, you must register with the DMV.
 Once your application is approved you will receive a certificate from the DMV.
 You will also receive a copy of the Commissioner's Regulations that pertain to your type of business.
 They will explain your responsibilities to consumers.
 You must follow all consumer protection laws and regulations.